FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 ** Consent For Commerce Project **
 http://futurecommerce.civics.com/

-The Challenge: To Create and present a  Global Privacy Day campaign for the annual Privacy Day  that uses consent law to make a request for transparency to a company.
+The Challenge: To Create and present a  Global Privacy Day campaign for the annual Privacy Day  that uses consent law to make a request for transparency and privacy.

-The first event is on Friday at 5:30 - 8 pm London, England - its a social about consent and its use for commerce that is arranged around the kick off of the MIT Medial Labs: Future of Commerce Hackathon & Un-Conference.
+The first event is on Friday at 5:30 - 8 pm London, England - its a social with a focus on consent and it  is arranged around the kick off of the MIT Medial Labs: Future of Commerce Hackathon & Un-Conference.

+This will be held at the Fab Lab in London
+1 Frederick's Place, London, EC2R 8AE, United Kingdom

-This will be held at the Fab Lab in London you can sign up to come to the London event at the hackathon on this webstie (https://onlinehackathon2015.sched.org/).
+You can sign up to come to the London event at the hackathon on this webstie (https://onlinehackathon2015.sched.org/).
 Or if you just want to attend the Friday night social then send an email to m.lizar@openconsentgroup.com and I will put you on the list.

-The second part of the event is the Hackathon, you do not have to participate the hackathon to attend the Friday night social.
+The second part of the event is the Hackathon, you do not have to participate in the hackathon to attend the Friday night social.

-Everyone who signs up to the hackathon will get a slack invite and added  to the hackathon github repository, unless you other wise specify a different preference
+Everyone who signs up to the hackathon will get a Slack invite and added  to the hackathon github repository, unless you other wise specify a different preference

 All you have to do is
 * sign up via https://onlinehackathon2015.sched.org/